lenhanpham/ComChemKit/docs/usage.rst

 Usage Guide
 ===========

-This comprehensive guide covers all features and commands of Gaussian Extractor with detailed examples and explanations.
+This comprehensive guide covers all features and commands of ComChemKit with detailed examples and explanations.

 Quick Start
 -----------